 Alphabet, Math, and Word

 Human Body, Language, Math, Science, and World Maps

-(Current) Atlases, Dictionaries, Encyclopedias, and Thesauruses, and Children’s References Books on Animals, Computers, Marine Life, Space and Vehicles
+(Current) Atlases, Dictionaries, Age Appropriate Encyclopedias on CD, and Thesauruses, and Children’s References Books on Animals, Computers, Marine Life, Space and Vehicles

 Hesperian Health Guides:

 (In English) A Book for Midwives, Community Guide to Environmental Health, Health Actions for Women, Helping Health Workers Learn, Where There Is No Dentist, Where There Is No Doctor and Where Women Have No Doctor

 The Kese Health Centre was established in 1970 and supports five settlements, three schools, and five villages.
 It is staffed by one nurse and helps roughly 500 children and 315 pregnant women each year.
 Much of the support provided is for maternal, infant care and community health but at times the center is the first point of contact for emergency cases (stitches, broken bones, dislocated limbs, and decompression sickness from incorrect scuba diving).
 The center has two beds and also assists with basic dental requirements every Friday.
 Any medical equipment or supplies can only assist the community members making use of this facility, living in the Naviti Area